-- 2. Domain Analysis aiming at identifying each actor's tasks and applying meansend-analysis. - 3.
-Identify System where the System-to-be actor is identified. - Agent Structure Exploration where an analysis-level description of the agent structure in terms of tasks required for accomplishing the agent's functionalities is performed. - 5.
-Describe Environment produces the system's actors and goals that can be assigned to the System-to-be actor thus identifying the dependencies between the System actor and all the other actors - 6.
-Identify Architecture for decomposing the System-to-be into sub-actors and to identify agents. - 7.
-Define Agent Society aiming at identifying a set of capability for each agent in order to establish which plans they have to follow. - Roles Identification aiming at identifying the roles each agent plays and the dependencies with other agents.
+- 1. Domain Description provides means for analyzing the problem statement, that is the description of the problem to be faced, in order to identify the actors involved in the system and their goals; actor is an intentional entity that can be external or internal and that has a strategic interest, i.e. the goal. - 2.
+Domain Analysis aims at identifying the tasks, each actor has to perform in order to pursue a goal, and applying means-end-analysis in order to relate each task to (at least) one goal; task is a specific set of actions performed in order to pursue a goal, or a sub-goal. - 3.
+Identify System where the System-to-be actor is identified; the System-to-be actor represents the system under construction together with the dependencies with all the other actors of the environment. - Agent Structure Exploration where an analysis-level description of the agent structure in terms of tasks required for accomplishing the agent's functionalities is performed. - Describe Environment produces the system's actors and goals that can be assigned to the System-to-be actor thus identifying the dependencies between the System actor and all other actors. - Identify Architecture for decomposing the System-to-be into sub-actors, to which goals are assigned, and for identifying agents; generally each sub-actor can be mapped onto an agent.

+- 7. Define Agent Society aims at identifying a set of capabilities for each agent in order to establish which plans they have to follow. - Roles Identification provides means for identifying the roles each agent plays and the dependencies among agents.
+The role represents the social behaviour of an agent.